Non-perturbative intertwining between spin and charge correlations: A "smoking gun" single-boson-exchange result: Formalism

 where

 (depicted with a wiggly line in our diagrammatic representation) describes a collective bosonic excitation of different kind ($\alpha= \text{ch,sp,si}$, with $\text{sp}$ denoting the spin channel and $\text{si}$ the singlet pairing channel), $U^{\ch}=U$, $U^{\spin}=-U$ and $U^{\singlet}=2U$, and $\lambda^{\alpha}_{\nu\omega}$ are the Hedin vertices coupling the external legs to the exchange boson (see appendix \ref{ap:definitions} for definitions)\cite{Erik2018}.
 Eventually, $\phi^{\text{Uirr, ch}}_{\nu\nu'\omega}$ encodes all scattering processes associated with the exchange of \emph{more than one} bosonic-mode (multi-boson processes in the charge channel).
-This decomposition, which formally corresponds to a classification of the two-particle diagrams of the full scattering amplitude ($F^{\ch}$) in terms of their irreducibility w.r.t. a cut of an $U$-interaction line has been explicitly derived in \cite{Krien2019} and already been exploited in different contexts \cite{Krien2020,Krien2020b,Krien2021,Krien2021b,Bonetti2022,Fraboulet}.
+This decomposition has been explicitly derived in \cite{Krien2019} and already been exploited in different contexts \cite{Krien2020,Krien2020b,Krien2021,Krien2021b,Bonetti2022,Fraboulet}.
+It formally corresponds to a classification of the two-particle diagrams of the full scattering amplitude ($F^{\ch}$) in terms of their irreducibility w.r.t. a cut of an $U$-interaction line.

 For the scope of this paper, we will use Eq.~(\ref{eq:full_vertex}) to explicitly recast Eq.~(\ref{eq:chi_charge}) as